 Outer Murtis are larger in size than inner ones.
 They are standing on dead bodies or dogs or jackals, the animals typically found near dead bodies.
 Remember some tantric practices involve the use of dead bodies, the reason you see many tantric at the cremation grounds.
 In their hands, they hold different weapons.

 A small figure is seen holding a parasol on their heads.

 A small Shiva temple called Sankateshwar in white color stands close to the entrance of the temple complex.
 A lovely little Nandi in white is wrapped in a colorful scarf.

 A beautiful Murti of Krishna as Gopinath in black stands in the open under a tree.
 I assume it was found somewhere around and installed on the temple premises.

 Outside the temple, there is a lovely Pushkarni or temple tank with a typical small temple in the middle as it is seen in tanks across Odisha.
 I would later learn it is called DeepDandi.
-The name suggests that it is used to lit up the temple.
-But I did not see any of them with lit up Deepas.
+The name suggests that it is used to light up the temple.
+But I did not see any of them with lit-up Deepas.

 Chausath Yogini Utsav

 23-25th Dec, every year a Chausath Yogini Mahotsava is celebrated.
 The Odisha dance and music is performed on a stage right outside the temple.
 I missed it by a few days.
 But hopefully one of these years, I will attend it.